 - blood tests and urine analysis as a precaution before anesthesia

-Overtime, the knee cap may luxate more and more often out of its groove, eroding cartilage and eventually exposing areas of bone which leads to arthritis and associated pain.
-In puppies, the abnormal alignment of the patella may also lead to serous deformation of the leg.
+Over time, the knee cap may dislocate more and more often out of its groove, eroding cartilage and eventually exposing areas of bone which leads to arthritis and associated pain.
+Other structures in the knee may become more strained, potentially predisposing to a ruptured cranial cruciate ligament.
+In puppies, the abnormal alignment of the patella may also lead to serious deformation of the leg.

 The veterinary surgeon that has operated on your pet will best be able to advise you and establish a personalized postoperative treatment plan.

 Recurrence of knee cap instability is uncommon.
-Migration or breakage of surgical implants used to maintain bones in position and infections occurs rarely.
+Migration or breakage of surgical implants used to maintain bones in position and infections occur rarely.